Tsukihimates/Tsukihime-Translation/tools/patcher/README.md

 Download compressonatorcli: https://github.com/GPUOpen-Tools/compressonator/releases/tag/V4.2.5185 - and rename the ``compressonatorcli`` script to ``compressonator``.
 This tools builds .dds files from .png files to be inserted. **ALSO**, edit the script and remove the first empty line before ``#!/bin/bash``.

-If the downloaded version fails to run, you may need to build it yourtself:
+If the downloaded version fails to run, you may need to build it yourself:
 ```bash
 git clone https://github.com/GPUOpen-Tools/compressonator.git
 cd compressonator